HarishPrasannaV/onchain-dao-lw3/README.md

-# (LW3) NFT-powered fully on-chain DAO to invest in NFT collections as a group
+# (LW3 Project) NFT-powered fully on-chain DAO to invest in NFT collections as a group

-Built a DAO where NTF owners can vote in a DAO to purchse further NFTS from the collection and deployed it to vercel
+Built a DAO where NTF owners can vote in a DAO to purchase further NFTS from the collection and deployed it to vercel

 ## Deployed @ https://onchain-dao-lw3.vercel.app/